-What does 'churlish' mean?
+What does 'chur lish' mean?
 Rude Noble Aggressive Bias

-Find a section of this writing that you would describe as informal.
-Explain how the language use is informal.
+would describ oe as informal.
+Explain how v the language u ise is informal •

 Find a section of this writing that you would describe as formal.
 Explain how the language use is formal.